mzazon/awesome-cloud-projects/aws/visual-serverless-apps-composer/visual-serverless-apps-composer.md

 ## Prerequisites

-1. AWS account with administrative permissions for Application Composer, CodeCatalyst, Lambda, CloudFormation, API Gateway, and DynamoDB
+1. AWS account with administrative permissions for Infrastructure Composer, CodeCatalyst, Lambda, CloudFormation, API Gateway, and DynamoDB
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Visual Studio Code with AWS Toolkit extension installed
 4. Basic understanding of serverless architecture patterns and REST APIs
 5. CodeCatalyst account linked to your AWS account
 6. Estimated cost: $5-15 for resources created during this tutorial (Lambda, API Gateway, DynamoDB usage)

-> **Note**: Application Composer is available in the AWS console and VS Code AWS Toolkit.
+> **Note**: Infrastructure Composer is available in the AWS console and VS Code AWS Toolkit.
 Ensure your AWS account has the necessary permissions to create CodeCatalyst projects and link AWS accounts.
 See the [CodeCatalyst User Guide](https://docs.aws.amazon.com/codecatalyst/latest/userguide/setting-up-topnode.html) for account setup requirements.

 ## Preparation